tjol/toy-notebooks/README.md

 This repository is a place for me to keep [Jupyter][] notebooks looking at quatitative questions I happen to find interesting at the time.

+Jupyter notebooks can be [viewed online][nbviewer] using the Jupyter NBviewer.

 ## Copying

 **© 2016 Thomas Jollans**